 The most popular hook sizes tend to be 10, 12 or 14 for the carp and 14 or 16s for the silvers.

-When it comes to baits, all popular baits work well although anglers should note that the use of luncheon meat is not allowed because of the extremely high fat content.
-As a result soft hooker pellets, sweetcorn, maggots, caster, worm, bread and paste are all popular whilst several regulars swear by tinned macaroni.
+When it comes to baits, all popular baits work well and there are no bait bans.
+Soft hooker pellets, sweetcorn, maggots, caster, worm, bread and paste are all popular whilst several regulars swear by tinned macaroni.

 Regular feeding of the swim with small feeder pellets and sweetcorn usually prove effective at drawing the fish into a swim and holding them there.